McDonnell Douglas DC-9

 The McDonnell Douglas DC-9 is an American five-abreast, single-aisle aircraft designed by the Douglas Aircraft Company.
-It was initially produced as the Douglas DC-9 prior to August 1967, after which point the company had merged with McDonnell Aircraft to become McDonnell Douglas.
+It was initially produced as the Douglas DC-9 before August 1967, when the company merged with McDonnell Aircraft to become McDonnell Douglas.

 Even before the introduction of its first jetliner, the high-capacity Douglas DC-8, in 1959, Douglas was interested in producing an aircraft suited to smaller routes.
-As early as 1958, design studies were conducted; approval for the DC-9, a smaller all-new jetliner, came on April 8, 1963.
-The DC-9-10 first flew on February 25, 1965, and gained its type certificate on November 23, to enter service with Delta Air Lines on December 8.
+As early as 1958, design studies were made; approval for the DC-9, a smaller all-new jetliner, came on April 8, 1963.
+The DC-9-10 first flew on February 25, 1965, and got its type certificate on November 23, to enter service with Delta Air Lines on December 8.

 The DC-9 is powered by two rear-mounted Pratt & Whitney JT8D low-bypass turbofan engines under a T-tail for a cleaner wing aerodynamic.
 It has a two-person flight deck and built-in airstairs to better suit smaller airports.
-The aircraft was capable of taking off from 5,000 ft runways, connecting small cities and towns in the jet stream of air travel where jet service was previously impossible.
+It was capable of taking off from 5000 ft runways, connecting small cities and towns where jet service was previously impossible.

-The Series 10 aircraft are 104 ft (32 m) long for typically 90 coach seats.
-The Series 30, stretched by 15 ft (4.5 m) to seat 115 in economy, has a larger wing and more powerful engines for a higher maximum takeoff weight (MTOW); it first flew in August 1966 and entered service in February 1967.
+The Series 10 aircraft are 104 ft long for typically 90 coach seats.
+The Series 30, stretched by 15 ft to seat 115 in economy, has a larger wing and more powerful engines for a higher maximum takeoff weight (MTOW); it first flew in August 1966 and entered service in February 1967.